 Quicker recovery from surgery and return to normal routine

-Boulder Community Hospital has the most experienced robotic surgery team in Boulder County.
-Click here to read stories from former da Vinci hysterectomy patients.
+Boulder Community Health has the most experienced robotic surgery team in Boulder County.

 The three-dimensional, high definition da Vinci camera supplies a surgeon with a magnified view of the internal organs that’s better than normal vision.
 The enhanced visualization and greater degree of movement offered by the da Vinci System provides a minimally invasive alternative that can be used for many complex hysterectomies.